Blog hosting: 6 best blog web hosting to choose from

 - Bluehost is highly beginner-friendly.
 If this is your first time creating a website, Bluehost makes everything super easy.
 The provider automatically installs WordPress.
 More so, it has a checklist in its main dashboard to make sure you don’t forget anything when setting up a WordPress blog.

 - For easy site management, the provider uses its native management panel.
 The dashboard is very clean and easy to use.
 Additionally, to cater to everyone's needs, it also has a cPanel integration for more advanced management options.

-- All plans include a free domain which is also set up automatically, so it’s one less thing to worry about.
+- All plans include a free custom domain which is also set up automatically, so it’s one less thing to worry about.

 - If you’re looking to advertise your blog, all plans include $150 Google Ads credits.
 You can easily set up your marketing campaign right there from your dashboard.

 Basically, Bluehost delivers ease of use.
 The provider is highly WordPress-oriented and makes the setup process extremely simple.

 Bluehost puts at your disposal 4 shared hosting plans with prices between $2.95 and $13.95.

 Bluehost’s shared plans are pretty inclusive.
 Apart from Basic, which allows you to connect a single domain and gives you 50GB SSD storage, all plans come with unlimited websites, storage, bandwidth, a free SSL certificate, and a domain.

 There are a few particularities as well:

 - Basic - This plan is enough if you’re just flirting with blogging.
 It allows to host 1 website and gives 50GB SSD storage for it.